South Carolina Gamecocks softball

 The South Carolina Gamecocks softball team represents the University of South Carolina in NCAA Division I college softball.
 The team joined the Southeastern Conference in 1997 when the conference began to sponsor the sport.
 Prior to 1997, the team competed as an Independent.
-Home games are played at the Carolina Softball Stadium at Beckham Field.
-The softball team has won three SEC titles and participated in eleven Women's College World Series.
-At the end of the 2024 regular season, their all-time record is 1,738–953–6 (.646).
+They play their home games at the Carolina Softball Stadium at Beckham Field.
+The softball team has been able to win three SEC titles and they have participated in eleven Women's College World Series.
+Following the end of the 2024 regular season, their all-time record is at 1,767–980–6 (.644).

 The Gamecocks home stadium (Carolina Softball Stadium at Beckham Field), before a game in 2019.